wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-21-19-26-08.png) 50:05

 Let's make the defaults line up with what we set.
-Let's add `value="1.35"` to the input range.
+Add `value="1.35"` to the input range.

 ![](@attachment/Clipboard_2020-04-21-19-27-29.png) 50:18